How to add an exit popup to your website

 For example, if you choose to go the email list-building route, make sure you’re offering something valuable: a discount code, a free shipping coupon, or a VIP pass to your secret sale.
 On the other hand, if you choose to display an exit-intent survey, make sure it’s concise and comes with pre-filled response options, so visitors can fill it out with a click.

 Ready to give exit-intent popups a try?
-Begin your commitment-free trial period with Getsitecontrol and see if they can be of value to your business.
+Then create a Getstecontrol account and see if they can be of value to your business.

 Nina De la Cruz is a content strategist at Getsitecontrol.
 She is passionate about helping small and medium ecommerce brands achieve sustainable growth through email marketing.